 Dissertation Supervision: The Dissertation Module Leader will allocate a Dissertation Supervisor to provide you with tutorial support during your dissertation.
 Supervisors can be allocated only after your RDP has been approved.
 At the beginning of your supervision period you should seek to discuss, negotiate and agree the supervisory structure with your supervisor.
-You can expect your dissertation supervisor to provide approximately 18 hours of tutorial support in total over the 5-month dissertation supervision period; comprising a mixture of tutorials and commenting on draft work amongst other activities, dependent upon your project and the communication methods preferred by both parties.
+You can expect your dissertation supervisor to provide approximately 18 hours of tutorial support in total over the 5-month (FT) / 9-month (PT) dissertation supervision period; comprising a mixture of tutorials and commenting on draft work amongst other activities, dependent upon your project and the communication methods preferred by both parties.

 You will need to agree with your supervisor a timetable of work, including when you are expecting to need their input (feedback on experimental design or data analysis, reading draft sections etc.).
-You should stay in regular contact with your supervisor (e.g. ideally once a fortnight) to let them know how you are getting on and seek their feedback on your progress.
-This can be via email, telephone, VOIP/Skype or meeting.
+You should stay in regular contact with your supervisor (e.g. ideally once a fortnight for FT students, PT may meet less frequently) to let them know how you are getting on and seek their feedback on your progress.
+This can be via email, telephone, VOIP/Teams or meeting.
 We ask you to allow about one week for your supervisor to respond, especially regarding comments on draft sections/chapters.

-Tutorials can be arranged with your supervisor on-site face-to-face or through distancelearning methods (VOIP/Skype, telephone), by agreement with your supervisor - records of tutorials will be kept by CAT in accordance with UEL's policy, but you are responsible for keeping your own records of advice received during tutorials to support the develop of your dissertation.
+Tutorials can be arranged with your supervisor on-site face-to-face or through distance-learning methods (VOIP/Teams, telephone), by agreement with your supervisor - records of tutorials will be kept by CAT in accordance with UEL's policy, but you are responsible for keeping your own records of advice received during tutorials to support the develop of your dissertation.